aliasgar1978/nettoolkit/docs/docs/u_doc/compare_scan_result.rst

 .. note::

-	The feature is made available from the package >= 0.0.23
+	The feature is made available from the package >= 0.0.23, And clubbed together in 0.0.24